-This part of the DCP is to be read in conjunction with other parts of this DCP and the Parramatta City Centre Local Environment Plan (LEP) 2007.

-If there is any inconsistency between this part of the DCP and other parts of the Parramatta DCP 2011, this part of the DCP will prevail.
-This DCP establishes objectives and controls to be interpreted during preparation and assessment of development applications and supports the objectives of the LEP.
+This Part is to be read in conjunction with other parts of this DCP and the Parramatta LEP 2011.
+It establishes site specific principles, objectives and controls to be interpreted during preparation and assessment of development applications for the site.